- Explore CGIS Programs

 Changed program housing

-All students, faculty and staff at the University of Michigan are required to be vaccinated against COVID-19 and must submit their vaccination information before the start of the fall term, August 30, 2021.
-Thus, all students traveling internationally on a U-M managed program like CGIS programs are required to have an authorized COVID-19 vaccination and complete the “Student COVID-19 Vaccination Self-Report Form” in Wolverine Access before traveling abroad unless they have an approved exemption.
+All students, faculty and staff at the University of Michigan are required to be fully vaccinated against COVID-19, which includes the COVID-19 booster shot.
+Students, faculty and staff must submit their vaccation and booster shot information by Feburary 4th, 2022 or as soon as they are eligiable thereafter.
+Thus, all students traveling internationally on a U-M managed program like CGIS programs are required to have an authorized COVID-19 vaccination series and complete the “Student COVID-19 Vaccination Self-Report Form” in Wolverine Access before traveling abroad unless they have an approved exemption.
 Students with questions should visit the Global Michigan page for more information on this University policy.

 Insurance & PPE Costs